 - Staying hydrated is extremely important.
 Drink at least eight glasses of water daily.

-- Using drugs that increase breastmilk production, such as (metoclopramide) Domperidone.
-This medication can assist, in developing a more abundant milk supply, faster.
+- Drugs that increase breastmilk production, such as Metoclopramide and Domperidone, can assist, in developing a more abundant milk supply, faster.

-- Taking hormones such as Oestrogen and Progesterone.
+- Taking hormones such as Oestrogen and Progesterone may also help.

 How to Increase Lactation